SamWilliams/WeatherBulb/README.md

 ===============
 Change the color of your Philips Hue bulb based on the current minute weather forecast from the forecast.io api

-If You are tired of getting soaked because you forgot to check one of the 500+ weather apps you have on your phone, and happen to have a Philips Hue kit, this script is for you.
+If You are tired of getting soaked because you forgot to check one of the 500+ weather apps installed on your phone, and happen to have a Philips Hue kit, this script is for you.

 Requirements